dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 The shield shrinks as it loses health.

-Another factor that determines the shield size is the shield strength at the moment.
-Sizes are bigger in _less strong_ shields.
+Another factor that determines the shield size is the shield strength at the current moment.
+Shield sizes are bigger as the shields get _less strong_.

 What does shield strength do, upon hit
 --------------------------------------

-When you block an attack that inflicts shieldstun, your shield loses health.
+When you block an attack that inflicts shieldstun, your shield loses health first.

 These effects also apply:

+- Your character gets pushed from the hit (pushback)
+- If you were hit by the attacker and not by a projectile, the attacker also gets pushed (attacker pushback), but not if the attacker is airborne.
 - You enter hitlag and then shieldstun.
 Your shield bubble protects you.
-- Your character gets pushed from the hit (pushback)
-- If you were hit by the attacker and not by a projectile, the attacker also gets pushed (attacker pushback), but not if the attacker is airborne.

-All of these effects' magnitudes increase with the hitbox's damage had-it-connected with a player hurtbox.<sup> [ref][shieldstun is universal]</sup>
+All of these effects' magnitudes increase with the hitbox's damage had-it-connected with a player hurtbox.<sup>[ ref][shieldstun is universal]</sup>

-They are not increased by the hitbox's damage _on block_ which is sometimes different (as in Marth's Shield Breaker.)<sup> [ref][shieldstun is universal]</sup>
+They are not increased by the hitbox's damage _on block_ which is sometimes different (as in Marth's Shield Breaker.)<sup>[ ref][shieldstun is universal]</sup>

 Shield strength changes the magnitude of these effects.
 Receiving a hit on a strong shield has these properties: